 The authentic creative journey does not always turn out the way we think it should but it always takes us where we need to go.
 What our practical personality self wants may not always be what our creative soul needs for its deepest development.
 The Creative Muse may guide us in ways that we do not expect.

 Connecting With Your Creative Vision

+The challenge in living into our deepest soul urging (destiny) is the seeming incongruity of our daily, practical life (fate).
 Meade writes, "If a person doesn't face their fate, they may never find their deep resources and natural gifts.
 If a person doesn't risk their destiny, they'll never know who they are intended to be.
 Fate and destiny are the two agreements the soul must make and are the core issues we struggle with throughout our lives."

 A Creative Vision Takes Time

 It almost goes without saying that our lifework takes a lifetime.
 Living into our Life Opus takes a great deal patience and often involves many slow, faltering steps, especially if there is no outer mirror reflecting back our most sacred qualities.
 We can spend the free pockets of time in of our life creating what wants to be created even if it is not always practical.
 Living into our unique creativity provides a daily window into the extraordinary qualities of our soul.